OctopusDeploy/blog/blog/2021-12/cf-instance-types/index.md

 ---
 title: Generating instance types lists for CloudFormation
-description: Learn how to generate a list of available instance types to include in CloudFormation templates
+description: Learn how to generate a list of available instance types to include in CloudFormation templates.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01
 metaImage:
 bannerImage:
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
+ - DevOps
- - Octopus
+ - AWS
 ---

 The [instance type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-instancetype) is a required parameter when building EC2 instances.
-While the AWS documentation provides a list of allowed values, it is not presented in a format that can be easily consumed by your own CloudFormation templates.
+While the AWS documentation provides a list of allowed values, it's not presented in a format that can be easily consumed by your own CloudFormation templates.

-In this post you'll learn how to build a parameter with a complete list of instance types as allowed values to copy and paste into your own templates.
+In this post, you'll learn how to build a parameter with a complete list of instance types as allowed values to copy and paste into your own templates.

 ## Prerequisites